tomcatmanager/tomcatmanager/docs/interactive/additional.rst

 As you can see, if you have connected to a Tomcat server, then you will have a ``self.tomcat`` object available which is an instance of :class:`.TomcatManager`.
-See :doc:`package` for more information about what you can do with this object.
+See :doc:`/package` for more information about what you can do with this object.